greatsuspender/thegreatsuspender/README.md

 If you have suggestions or problems using the extension, please [submit a bug or a feature request](https://github.com/deanoemcke/thegreatsuspender/issues/).

-### Chrome Web Store

-The Great Suspender is also [available via the official Chrome Web Store](https://chrome.google.com/webstore/detail/the-great-suspender/klbibkeccnjlkjkiokjodocebajanakg).

-Please note that the webstore version may be significantly behind the latest version here.
-That is because I try to keep webstore updates down to a minimum due to their [disruptive effect](https://github.com/deanoemcke/thegreatsuspender/issues/526).

-For more information on the permissions required for the extension, please refer to this gitHub issue: (https://github.com/deanoemcke/thegreatsuspender/issues/213)

 ### Install as an extension from source

-1. Download the **[latest available version](https://github.com/deanoemcke/thegreatsuspender/releases)** and unarchive to your preferred location (whichever suits you).
+1. Download the latest available version and unarchive to your preferred location (whichever suits you).
 2. Using **Google Chrome** browser, navigate to chrome://extensions/ and enable "Developer mode" in the upper right corner.
+3. Using **Opera** browser, navigate to opera://extensions/ and enable "Developer mode" in the upper right corner.
+You also need to install [Install Chrome Extensions](https://addons.opera.com/uk/extensions/details/download-chrome-extension-9/)
-3. Click on the <kbd>Load unpacked extension...</kbd> button.
+4. Click on the <kbd>Load unpacked extension...</kbd> button.
-4. Browse to the src directory of the downloaded, unarchived release and confirm.
+5. Browse to the src directory of the downloaded, unarchived release and confirm.

 If you have completed the above steps, the "welcome" page will open indicating successful installation of the extension.